nanakoohashi/SQL/Theory.md

 - 1:M is the relatinal model ideal.
 - 1:1 should be rare in relational database design.
 - M:N is not supported directly in the relational environment.
+  - Composite entities (=bridge entity = associative entity) are a solution to M:N relationships.

 ## Normal Forms
 ### 1NF